 If you can stomach the thought of eating during horror movies, it makes sense to match your food to the flick—and it makes scary movie night even more fun.
 Just imagine serving split pea soup during a showing of “The Exorcist,” or roasting Cornish game hens to peck at during “The Birds.”
-Having a horror movie food and film fest is the perfect activity for Halloween fans who want a low-key evening, but for some of us, this kind of thing goes on all year.
+Having a horror movie food and film fest is the perfect activity for Halloween fans who want a low-key evening (there’s never been a better time to stay home than 2020), but for some of us, this kind of thing goes on all year.

 Swedish meatballs to go with “Let the Right One In.”
 But there are also scores of easier options with broader appeal, from ordering a pizza when you put on “House of the Devil” or offering Froot Loops during “Get Out,” to simply buying a bunch of pig snacks (pork rinds), Cornettos (or Nutty Buddy ice cream cones for a U.S. equivalent), and plenty of beer to round out a “Shaun of the Dead” viewing.There are far too many fantastic scary movies to list them all, and a lot lend themselves to pretty obvious (but no less gleefully ghoulish) pairings—like liver with “Silence of the Lambs,” or

 If you’re up for something slightly more ambitious, try one of the recipes below, handpicked to accompany some of our favorite horror movies.
 They’re roughly split between sweet and savory, so for your socially distant Halloween party (or next Saturday night), consider picking one from each category and making it a double feature—if the idea doesn’t make you too squeamish, that is.